Olympus Stylus 1 vs Sony A7S III

 It is notable that the A7S III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The Stylus 1 does not feature such a mic input.

 The A7S III is a recent model that features in the current product line-up of Sony.
-In contrast, the Stylus 1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Stylus 1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Stylus 1 was succeeded by the Olympus Stylus 1s.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the Stylus 1 and A7S III can be found, respectively, in the Olympus Stylus 1 Manual (free pdf) or the online Sony A7S III Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus Stylus 1 and the Sony A7S III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.